xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-signup-billing.rst

 DreamHost cloud services are currently located in the United States, but accessible from anywhere globally.
-DreamCompute is located in our Ashburn, Virginia (US-East) datacenter, and DreamObjects is located in our Irvine, California (US-West) datacenter.
+DreamCompute is located in our Ashburn, Virginia (US-East) datacenter.
+DreamObjects is located in our Irvine, California (US-West) datacenter, in Ashburn and in Portland.

 Will DreamCompute scale?
 ------------------------